 What To Expect at ISTELive 22

-- Once you have provided your proof of vaccination and picked up your badge, you will not need to verify your vaccination status again.
+- To simplify and speed up badge pickup, ISTELive will use a secure third-party platform (CLEAR) to collect proof of vaccination or the negative test.
+Once you have provided your proof of vaccination or a negative test result in the CLEAR app and picked up your badge, you will not need to verify your vaccination status or test again.

 Healthy Venues and Protocols

 We will follow local laws and CDC recommendations for masking, social distancing protocols and other health practices, with the official policy around these elements finalized mid-May.
 Should conditions of the virus and community transmission rates remain similar to the current state, the below policies will be in place.